CEED Staff Profiles

 CEED's remit is to enhance and develop education in terms of the following:

-- Support for our students to develop our University graduate attributes, and a range of professional and academic skils.
+- Student Development: Support for our students to develop University graduate attributes, and a range of professional and academic skils.

 I am a graduate of the University of St Andrews (BSc (Hons.)
 Psychology) and have a Masters’ Degree in Organisational Psychology, and a postgraduate diploma in Personnel Management.
 I am a Fellow of the Chartered Institute of Personnel and Development, a qualified Belbin and DiSC practitioner and have British Psychological Society level A and B certificates in Psychometric testing.